one3qualsone/elastic-finance/frontend/src/app/learn/beginner/buffett-stock-basics/buffett-stock-basics.md

 3. **Focus on value, not price movements**
 4. **Be patient** - good investments are rare
 5. **Think independently** - especially when market sentiment is extreme
-6. **Prioritize quality businesses** over mediocre ones selling at slightly better prices
+6. **Prioritise quality businesses** over mediocre ones selling at slightly better prices

-By applying these fundamental principles with discipline and patience, investors can improve their odds of achieving satisfactory long-term results while minimizing the risk of permanent capital loss.
+By applying these fundamental principles with discipline and patience, investors can improve their odds of achieving satisfactory long-term results while minimising the risk of permanent capital loss.